apecloud/kubeblocks/docs/api_docs/kubeblocks-for-apecloud-mysql/high-availability/high-availability.md

 ### Two pods exception

 The availability of the cluster generally requires the majority of pods to be in a normal state.
-When most pods are exceptional, the original leader will be automatically downgraded to a follower.
-Therefore, any two exceptional pods result in only one follower pod remaining.
+When exceptions occur to the marjority of pods, the original leader will be automatically downgraded to a follower.
+Therefore, the exceptions of any two pods result in only one follower pod remaining.

 In this way, whether exceptions occur to one leader and one follower or two followers, failure performance and automatic recovery are the same.

 ***Steps:***

-1. View the ApeCloud MySQL RaftGroup information and view the follower pod name in `Topology`.
-In this example, the follower pods are mysql-cluster-mysql-1 and mysql-cluster-mysql-0.
+1. View the pod role again.
+In this example, the follower pods are `mysql-cluster-mysql-1` and `mysql-cluster-mysql-2`.

     ```bash
     kubectl get pods --show-labels -n demo | grep role